camchu2001/my-wiki/docs/Amazon Web Services/AWS Cloud Foundations - Certified Cloud Practitioner/Module 3 - AWS Global Infrastructure Overview.md

 ![](https://i.imgur.com/vltGW6m.png)
 ### 1. AWS Foundational Services
 **AWS Global Infrastructure** can be broken down into three elements: **Regions, Availability Zones, and Points of Presence**, which include edge locations.
-* provides the platform for a broad set of services, such as networking, storage, compute services, and databases.
+* Provides the platform for a broad set of services, such as networking, storage, compute services, and databases.
-* delivered as an on demand utility that is available in seconds, with pay-as-you-go pricing.
+* Delivered as an on demand utility that is available in seconds, with pay-as-you-go pricing.
 ### 2. AWS Categories of Services
 ![](https://i.imgur.com/x8kcd9P.png)

 There are **23** different product or service categories, and each category consists of one or more service.
 #### 1. <u>Storage</u> Service Category
 * **Amazon Simple Storage Service (Amazon S3)**, object storage service offering scalability data availability, security, and performance.
 * **Amazon Elastic Block Store (Amazon EBS)**, high performance block storage designed for use with Amazon EC2, for both throughput and transaction-intensive workloads.
 * **Amazon Elastic File System (Amazon EFS)**, provides a scalable fully managed elastic network file system (NFS), for use within AWS Cloud Services and on-premise resources.
 * **Amazon Simple Storage Services Glacier**, secure, durable, and extremely low cost AWS S3 Cloud storage class for data archiving and long-term backup.
 #### 2. <u>Compute</u> Service Category
 * **Amazon Compute Cloud (Amazon EC2)**, provides resizable compute capacity as virtual machines in the cloud.
 * **Amazon EC2 Auto Scaling Service**, enables automatically adding/removing EC2 instances according to the conditions that you define.
 * **Amazon Elastic Container Service (Amazon ECS)**, highly scalable, highly performance  container orchestration service that provides *Docker containers*.
 * **Amazon EC2 Container Registry (Amazon ECR)**, is a fully managed Docker container registry that makes it easier to store, manage, and deploy Docker container images.
 * **AWS Elastic Beanstalk**, a service for deploying and scaling web applications and services on familiar servers (Apache, Microsoft IIS).
 * **AWS Lambda**, enables you to run your code without provisioning or managing servers and pay only when your code is running.
 * **Amazon Elastic Kubernetes Service (Amazon EKS)**, makes it easy to deploy, manage, and scale containerized applications that use Kubernetes on AWS.